rrajann/wizards-vs-zombies/README.md

 - As a user, I want to be able to see my health bar
 - As a user, whenever I quit the game, I want the game state to be automatically saved in a file
 - As a user, whenever I start the game, I want to be given the option of starting from a previously saved state (or not)

+## Instructions for Grader
+- You can generate the first required event relating to shooting a blast into the game by pressing the "k" key
+- You can generate the second required event relating to shooting a blast into the game by clicking the "shoot" button
+- You can always see my visual component while in the game screen, which will show you the current game state
+- You can save and quit the game by pressing "b" which will take you to the main menu (automatically saves)
+- While in the main menu, you can choose to choose a new game or load the previously saved game by pressing the corresponding buttons